Make-up legend Mary Greenwell shares her passion for all things beauty

 Mary Greenwell is one of the most revered talents in the beauty business.
 As an international make-up artist to the stars, she has painted the faces of everyone from Meghan Markle to Cate Blanchett and has been behind countless magazine covers.
-Princess Diana enlisted her to redefine her image, which led to the pair working together on some of Diana’s most iconic photo shoots.
-I caught up with the Laura Mercier ambassador (another credit on her outrageously impressive CV) on a recent trip to Dublin...
+Princess Diana enlisted her to redefine her image, which led to the pair working together on some of Diana’s most iconic photoshoots.
+Rosaleen McMeel caught up with the Laura Mercier ambassador to find out all her beauty secrets.

 Mascara is the best product in the world.